-The calculations are based on the spreadsheet figures below:
+The figures are set out in the spreadsheet below:

 The figures above are for natural deaths with an average age of 15 years.
 If we recalculate for feral cats at an average life span of say 4 years we get these figures: 54,000 feral cats per day die in the USA, 6,800 die a day in the UK and 205,000 die a day in the world.